lino-framework/book/docs/dev/help_texts.rst

           This field is a simple char field.
 Blabla more documentation.

-Write help texts so that extractor can find them
+Write help texts so that extractor can find them.

 Note that only the *first* paragraph of the content of every :rst:dir:`class` and :rst:dir:`attribute` directive is taken as help text, and that any formatting and links are removed.

+.. currentmodule:: lino_xl.lib.contacts

+Help texts are stored on the field descriptor object, which in case of MTI children can bring a surprising behaviour.
+As an example, compare the fields :attr:`Partner.name` and :attr:`Person.name` (in the :mod:`lino_xl.lib.contacts` plugin) The Sphinx docs defines documentation for both fields.
+Obviously we don't want the help text for the name field on Partner became that of the Person.

 .. rubric:: Extracting the help texts